Corrective Services NSW

 Bookings

-Bookings for in-person and video visits are required and can be made online through Just Connect or via phone through the Visits Booking Line.
-You must register with Just Connect to make a booking by completing the Just Connect Application Form on their website justconnect@justice.nsw.gov.au
+Bookings for in-person and video visits are required and can be made online through JUST Connect booking system or via phone through the Visits Booking Line.

 Visit times